Meatball Bombs

 - Allow to cool, 5 minutes (so they can be handled easily).

-- Prepare the seasoned garlic butter by combining all ingredients and set aside.
+- Prepare the seasoned garlic butter by combining ¼ cup melted butter, 1 teaspoon garlic powder, ½ teaspoons salt¼ teaspoons cracked pepper and ½ teaspoons dried parsley and set aside.

-- Take the biscuit dough and flatten with a rolling pin.
+- Take the 8 refrigerated biscuits and flatten with a rolling pin.

 - Add 1 Tbs mozzarella to the center of each dough circle, add the meatball and wrap the dough around the meatball, pinching to secure.